 Astronomers call ancient star clusters like NGC 1786 “time capsules” for their galaxy, preserving some of its oldest stars.
 A new image from NASA's Hubble Space Telescope offers an unprecedented close-up of this dense cluster 160,000 light-years away in the Large Magellanic Cloud.
 Hubble's data show that NGC 1786 contains stars of different ages – a surprising find, since such clusters were once thought to hold a single stellar generation.
 This multi-age discovery is reshaping our view of how galaxies built their first stars, and suggests more complex early history.
 Mixed-Age Stars in a Galactic Time Capsule According to the official source, this Hubble image shows the globular cluster NGC 1786, a ball of densely packed stars in the Large Magellanic Cloud about 160,000 light-years from Earth.
 Astronomers captured this picture as part of a program comparing ancient clusters in nearby dwarf galaxies (like the LMC) with clusters in our own Milky Way.
 The surprising discovery is th...

 I am Kartavya Kant Tiwari, Founder of Technical Tiwari.
 On this website I daily provide latest technology news and daily updates.
-Get trending tech news, ai news, audio news, games news, internet news, mobiles news, science news and wearables news.
+Get trending tech news, ai news, apps news, audio news, cryptocurrency news, games news, internet news, laptops news, mobiles news, science news, smart home news and wearables news.